A Deep Q-Network for the Beer Game: A Deep Reinforcement Learning algorithm to Solve Inventory Optimization Problems: Literature Review

 \subsection{Current State of Art}

 The beer game consists of a serial supply chain network.
-Under the conditions dictated by the game (zero fixed ordering costs, no ordering capacities, linear holding and backorder costs, etc.), a base-stock policy is optimal at each stage \citep{LePaWh97ms}.
+Under the conditions dictated by the game, a base-stock policy is optimal at each stage \citep{LePaWh97ms}.
 If the demand process and costs are stationary, then so are the optimal base-stock levels, which implies that in each period (except the first), each stage simply orders from its supplier exactly the amount that was demanded from it.
-If the customer demands are i.i.d. random and if backorder costs are incurred only at stage 1, then the optimal base-stock levels can be found using the exact algorithm by \cite{clark1960optimal}.
+If the customer demands are i.i.d. random and if backorder costs are incurred only at stage 1, then the optimal base-stock levels can be found using the exact algorithm by \cite{clark1960optimal}; see also \cite{ChenZheng1994,GallegoZipkin1999}.
+Nevertheless, for more general serial systems neither the form nor the parameters of the optimal policy are known.
+Moreover, even in systems for which a base-stock policy is optimal, such a policy may no longer be optimal for a given agent if the other agents do not follow it.

 There is a substantial literature on the beer game and the bullwhip effect.
 We review some of that literature here, considering both independent learners (ILs) and joint action learners (JALs) \citep{claus1998dynamics}.
-(ILs have no information about the other agent's current states, whereas JALs may share such information.)
-For a more comprehensive review, see \cite{devika2016optimizing}.
+(ILs have no information about the other agent, whereas JALs may share some information and take central decisions.).
 See \cite{martinez2014beergame} for a thorough history of the beer game.